digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

 ### Rear Speakers - Wagon

-> lack of images in this section due to project only involving Sedan {: .block-note}
+> Lack of images in this section due to project only involving Sedan {: .block-note}

 Follow these steps below to replace the rear C-Pillar speakers (Wagon only):